zcash/halo2/book/src/design/circuit/gadgets/sinsemilla.md

 \end{aligned}
 $$

+* The degree of a lookup gate is 2 + the degree of the polynomial expression being looked up (after tuple compression).
+TODO check this.
 A further optimization is to toggle the lookup expression on $q_{Sinsemilla1}.$ This removes the need to fill in unused cells with dummy values to pass the lookup argument.
 The optimized lookup argument would be:

 $$